Freshman Spotlight: Will mCcausland

 Will McCausland has shown great promise in his first season as a Wildcat.
 (Photo credits: Alex Ho)

-Mar 11- With the Wildcats on Spring Break before the stretch run to the 2020 season, we took a few minutes to sit down with Wing Will McCausland, one of Arizona's top young prospects.
+Mar 11- With the Wildcats' season coming to a close, it allows time to take a few minutes to sit down with Wing Will McCausland, one of Arizona's top young prospects.

 How long have you been playing Rugby?